oaljoundi/CBL-Mariner/docs/index.md

 build a bootable Mariner Linux image and use it either as a standalone VM image or as an AKS container host where you can host your Kubernetes containers.

+Mariner Linux is a Linux container host optimized for Azure/AKS cloud compute platforms offered by Microsoft.
+Mariner is a lightweight operating system extendable using custom packages and tools.

 Mariner is being developed by Azure Edge & Platform to power various use cases ranging from Azure services to powering IoT infrastructure.
 Mariner is the recommended Linux distribution for use with Microsoft products.